G33kzD3n/locate_api/login.md

 # Login

-Used to collect a Token, Level, Bus No for a registered User.
+Used to collect Token, Level, Bus No for a registered User.
-These users in this use-case are not the admin's.
+The End users in this use-case are not the admin's.

 **URL** : `/api/1.0/login/`